Skip to main content

 Understanding your body’s hormonal signals is the first step toward restoring balance and well-being.

-When considering interventions like DHT blockers, it is important to recognize that altering one component within the can have widespread effects.
+When considering interventions like DHT blockers, it is important to recognize that altering one component within the endocrine system can have widespread effects.
 The body operates as an interconnected system, where hormones act as chemical messengers, ensuring precise communication between various organs and tissues.
 Interfering with the production or action of a hormone like DHT, even with a specific therapeutic goal, necessitates a comprehensive understanding of its systemic implications.

 The Androgen Cascade